So you’re tinkering with the idea of backpacking through Europe? Great!

 - Barcelona: $15-$25

 There are plenty of cheap (and crappy) hotels all throughout Europe — just don’t expect much at the budget traveler’s price range.
-However, the price of a cheap hotel can sometimes be lower than a hostel if it is shared between two people.
+However, the price of a cheap hotel can sometimes be lower than a hostel if it is shared between two or more people.
 Do check guidebooks for recommendations as sometimes the cheap (yet quality) independent hotels aren’t listed though the online booking portals.

 Couchsurfing is a popular and free way to travel throughout Europe.
 You can read all about how Couchsurfing works here, but don’t expect to rely on it for all your accommodation needs because it’s becoming increasingly difficult to find hosts.